 Tip: Don’t ride down Oxford Street at Sunset, or COB – it’s just too busy.

 In Soho, pick a few alleys to ride down and take in London’s funky/naughty shops and architecture.
 Perhaps stop for a coffee before continuing further east towards Charing Cross Road.
 Head south down this London artery into arguably the heart of the action, Piccadilly Circus, where the old Monopoly board might ring a few bells.
 It’s busy traffic, but completely doable if you just take a few sensible precautions (stay alert and wear a helmet!).

 Head further east into Covent Garden to the charming Victoria Embankment Gardens by the Thames.
-Stop here, lay back and watch the world go by, thinking about what life might have been like at this very spot, hundreds of years past.
-Then get ready for the next leg of the journey, my favourite part of London, where lies St Paul’s Cathedral and Blackfriars.
+Stop here, lay back and watch the world go by, thinking about what life might have been like at this very spot hundreds of years past.
+Then get ready for the next leg of the journey – my favourite part of London – where lies St Paul’s Cathedral and Blackfriars.

 Still on the Monopoly route, ride along Fleet Street and the Strand towards Ludgate Hill – the highest point in London – to St Paul’s Cathedral.
-It’s a busy spot, being near the heart of the action, but there’s also plenty of interesting alleyways and fascinating history you’d probably miss on other modes of transport.
+It’s a busy spot, being near the heart of the action, but there’s also plenty of interesting alleyways and fascinating history you’d probably miss if you were on other modes of transport.

 St Paul’s Cathedral was the site for Margaret Thatcher and Winston Churchill’s funeral and Charles and Diana’s wedding.
 The Great Fire of London, which engulfed London in the ostensibly ominous year of 1666, gutted nearly all of St Paul’s.
 Shortly after, the cathedral was rebuilt from London’s coal tax to create one of the finest architectural domes in the world.